pedromrls/thinkful_da_projects/README.md

 # thinkful_da_projects
 This repository is a collection of the projects I worked on while going through the data analytics program at Thinkful (now CheggSkills) in 2021.
+(Full description in progress)